KetchuppOfficial/Hash_Table/README.md

 ![Checksum](Not_Optimized/Hash_Research/Checksum.png)

 **Checksum** is definitely better than previous hash functions, but it's not good enough too.
-Distribution of data by lists is not uniform.
+Distribution of data by buckets is not uniform.

 ## Ded_Hash

-This function is usually called **ror hash**, but in my work I named after my teacher[Ded](https://github.com/ded32), who told me about this function.
+This function is usually called **ror hash**, but in my work I named after my teacher [Ded](https://github.com/ded32), who told me about this function.
 ```C
 static inline uint32_t ror_32 (uint32_t num, uint32_t shift)
 {